zoltraks/java-file-rotate/README.md

 # File rotation utility

-This program rotates files by moving them to archive location with incremental names.
+This program move files to another location with incremental names.

 If the target file exists and is a symbolic link, then the symbolic link itself, not the target of the link, is replaced.